 25 May 1883: The Durham FA forms following the split of the N and D FA.
 Sunderland are one of 9 founder members.

-26 September 1883: Northern Athlete, the region’s main sports newspaper, publishes details of all the local rugby and football teams.
-The Durham FA used Northern Athlete as their official “media outlet” at the time.
-Sunderland (represented at Durham FA by Robert Singleton, a founder and the first captain) are listed with a formation date of September 1880.
+26 September 1883: Northern Athlete, the region’s main sports newspaper, publishes details of all the local rugby and football teams, canvassed from club secretaries.
+Sunderland are listed with a formation date of September 1880.